tkerr/ab3gy-pyutils/README.md

 ### filetree.py
 The filetree class provides an iterator to loop through all files in a directory tree.

+### n1mmmon.py
+A class used to receive contacts from N1MM+ over a UDP connection.

 ### great_circle.py
 Functions for performing Great Circle calculations.